Skip to content

 ]

-An example command for uploading files can be found at Script Development / Basic Concepts / Synchronous API (Old Version: Auth Link) / POST Simplified Parameters
+For example commands to upload files, see Script Development / Basic Concepts / Sync API (Legacy: Auth Link) / POST Simplified Parameters

 Added in version 1.6.9

-In some cases, requests may be initiated by third-party systems or applications in their own specific formats, and the request body does not belong to JSON or Form format.
-In such cases, you can use **data as input parameters and call it in POST simplified form.
+In some cases, requests may originate from third-party systems or applications in their own specific formats, and the request body may not be in JSON or Form format.
+In such situations, you can use **data as a parameter and invoke it using the POST simplified form.

 Python